NaqeebAhmedSahi/TagSpace/README.md

 ## 📄 License

-TagSpaces is dual-licensed under the [AGPL](LICENSE.txt) (GNU Affero General Public License) v3 for open-source projects and a commercial license for vendors or resellers.
-Contact us if you're interested in using TagSpaces under different terms.
+BWS Vittoria is dual-licensed under the [AGPL](LICENSE.txt) (GNU Affero General Public License) v3 for open-source projects and a commercial license for vendors or resellers.
+Contact us if you're interested in using BWS Vittoria under different terms.